 - Mix these ingredients together in a jar and add the thinly sliced carrot.

 - It will be ready anytime you want that perfect sandwich.

-To the same mixture as the carrot pickles but kept in a separate jar, I thinly slice a red onion and place it in the refrigerator as well.
+These use the same mixture as the carrot pickles but are kept in a separate jar.
+I thinly slice a red onion, add it to the vinegar mixture, and place it in the refrigerator as well.
 The brine turns a beautiful purpled red from the onion.
 These onion slices are very crisp and flavorful.

 I find zucchini to be so versatile; it can be used in so many different dishes.
 In this case, I have started keeping a container of marinated zucchini discs in the fridge for sandwiches anytime.